T0nyX1ang/Mathematical-Modeling/GeneticOpt/README.md

 # Mathematical-Modeling
-These are useful tools we may use.
+These are optimization tools based on genetic algorithm(or other self-adaptive algorithms).

 # ezga.m
 ## Demonstration: